Robust Biharmonic Skinning Using Geometric Fields: Results

 \section{Results}

-~ To demonstrate the quality, robustness, and practicality of our skinning weights, we offer a thorough qualitative and quantitative validation of our method in Section~\ref{ss:valid}, a discussion of the robustness of our method in Section~\ref{ss:imperf}, as well as comparisons to previous work in Section~\ref{ss:comp}.
-We discuss limitations and future work in Section~\ref{ss:limit}.

 We ran all of our experiments on a machine with an Intel i9-13900 CPU, $32$ GB of memory, and an Nvidia GeForce RTX 4090.
-The comparison results for bounded biharmonic weights (BBW)~\cite{BBW:2011} were generated in Matlab using the \texttt{gptoolbox} library~\cite{gptoolbox}, and for quasi-harmonic weights (QHW) \cite{wang2021fast} using the original authors' implementation.
+See Appendix~\ref{s:impl} for implementation details, including used libraries and hyper-parameter choices.
+The comparison results for bounded biharmonic weights (BBW)~\cite{BBW:2011} were generated in Matlab using the \texttt{gptoolbox} library~\cite{gptoolbox}, and for quasi-harmonic weights (QHW) \cite{wang2021fast} using the authors' implementation.
 All of our deformations were produced using dual quaternion skinning \cite{Kavan08DQS}.
-For consistency reasons, we use the same parameters for tetrahedralization software for all of our figures.

-We offer training and inference timings for our method in Table~\ref{tbl:qant}.
-The biggest factor influencing our method's training runtime is the size of the boundary mesh.
-This is to be expected, as the size of the bounding volume hierarchy for the closest-point queries and the acceleration data structures for geometry-aware radius queries scale with the mesh size.
-Our implementation has not been tuned for performance, and we suspect that fully implementing the entire pipeline in CUDA---similarly to Instant NGP \cite{mueller2022instant} or Gaussian Splatting \cite{Kerbl2023}---could further reduce computation time substantially.
+We will release the code upon acceptance.

+To the best of our knowledge, there are currently no large-scale datasets or benchmarks for robust skinning weight computation.
+To evaluate our algorithm, we curated a sample of $3$D meshes and manually created the skeletons.
+Most of the meshes are based on diverse and realistic scenarios for animation; $5$ are clean and well-behaved, $3$ are visually clean yet happen to break previous methods (\textsc{Scorpion}, \textsc{Gear}, \textsc{Cow}), and $4$ consist of open and self-intersecting meshes with poor quality elements that a user might nonetheless plausibly wish to animate (\Beaver{}, \Piggybank{}, \Bunny{}, \textsc{Goosemoose}).
+Lastly, \textsc{Scorpion Rand.}, \textsc{Gear}, and the meshes in Figure~\ref{fig:open} represent extreme stress-test scenarios that are likewise handled well by our algorithm.

+We first validate the properties of our method and ablate parts of our algorithm and our parameter choices in Section~\ref{ss:valid}.
+To provide evidence for robustness, Section~\ref{ss:comp} offers a qualitative and quantitative comparison against previous work that solves for bounded biharmonic weights.
+We then examine the influence of different boundary conditions in Section~\ref{ss:bcres}.
+Finally, we discuss limitations and future work in Section~\ref{ss:limit}.